hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Dashboard.md

 - `Transfer` corresponding to the [cashout:transfer](#general-usage-available-commands-transfer-processing) command,
 - `Withdraw` corresponding to the [cashout:withdraw](#general-usage-available-commands-withdraw-processing) command.

+For `Wallet account creation` and `Generate operations` commands, you can specify a date from which vendors or transactions will be retrieve from Mirakl platform.

+If you let it empty, the default behaviour will be :

+- For `Wallet account creation`, the batch will retrieve all vendors from Mirakl
+- For `Generate operations`, the batch will retrieve transactions with arguments from you parameters.yml ([see this section](#parameters-mirakl-cycles))

 ### Retrieve lists of executed batches

 This section displays executed commands with their starting date and status.